KSP-KOS/KOS/doc/source/structures/vessels/attitudecontroller.rst

     :access: Get/Set
     :type: :ref:`scalar <scalar>` (%)

     Sets the authority limiter used during rotation.
+Not all controller types allow setting this, make sure to check the value after setting it!

 .. _attitudecontroller_TRANSLATIONAUTHORITYLIMITER: